hassieswift621/tatsumaki-bot-api/README.md

 The library is designed to run for the duration of your program, keeping the thread pool alive for quick async execution.

-Once you are done with the client, call its shutdown method to shutdown the executor service, to allow your program to shutdown.
+Once you are done with the client, call its shutdown method to shutdown the executor services, to allow your program to shutdown.
 Note however, you must create a new instance of the client if you wish to make another API request after shutting down the client.

 Note that I am not part of the Tatsumaki Bot development.